A

 Similar to “the best of it” and “value”.
 Opposite of “sucker bet” and “the worst of it”.

-Exotic bet: Any bet other that a win, total or spread bet.
+Any bet other than a win, total or spread bet.

 F

-Field: The group of possible bet selections in a market.
-For example the FIFA World Cup winners market has a field of 32 national teams.
+The group of possible bet selections in a market.
+For example, the FIFA World Cup winners market has a field of 32 national teams.

-Fixed odds: Betting condition that the odds at the time of placing the bet are the odds that the bet will be settled at no matter what changes in the odds occur after the bet is placed.
+A betting condition that the odds at the time of placing the bet are the odds that the bet will be settled no matter what changes in the odds occur after the bet is placed.

 Flip of the coin: A betting market with no favorite.
-An even match-up meaning odds are the same on all selections.
+An even match-up means the odds are the same on all selections.

-Futures: Long term betting market posted well ahead of the event outcome.
-Such as betting on who will win the Super bowl or the English Premier League before the start of the season.
+The long-term betting market posted well ahead of the event outcome.
+Such as betting on who will win the Super Bowl or the English Premier League before the start of the season.

 G